snydergi/msr_winter_project/README.md

   - `cfclient`

 ## Startup
-The general startup can be found [here](https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/)
+The general startup can be found [here](https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/).

-A helpful page for getting started writing autonomous programs can be found [here](https://www.bitcraze.io/documentation/tutorials/getting-started-with-stem-drone-bundle/#)
+A helpful page for getting started writing autonomous programs can be found [here](https://www.bitcraze.io/documentation/tutorials/getting-started-with-stem-drone-bundle/#).

 Follow [this](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/building-and-flashing/build/#build-python-bindings) tutorial for building and flashing firmware to the Crazyflie.

 To begin the startup process, activate the Python `venv` where the Crazyflie software packages were installed.

 For teleoperating, run the `cfclient` in the terminal, connect to the Crazyflie, and begin piloting.

+For autonomous operation, run the program with the `venv` version of Python.